UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/7-working_with_alignments.md

 ## Conversion to BAM format

 The BAM format is much more convenient computationally, so we have converted our alignments into BAM format using `samtools view` during the alignment process.
-SAM files are *plain text*, whilst BAM files are *compressed* and much easier for the computer to read/write.
+SAM files are *plain text*, while BAM files are *compressed* and much easier for the computer to read/write.
 As BAM files are in binary format they will look like gibberish if we try to read them directly.
 Instead we can inspect them by using `samtools view` as in the line above.